 Why do my knees hurt after pregnancy?

 We know that pregnancy and new motherhood can take a serious toll on the body.
 Cracked nipples, back pain, tummy separations and urinary incontinence are just some of lovely things we do our best to avoid!
 Something many new mums don’t expect to experience however is knee pain.
 Despite this, it is one of the most common pain complaints I see as a physio who treats post-natal women.
-As with many things that are ‘common’, post-natal knee pain is not normal nor should it be put up with!
+As with many things that are ‘common’, post-natal knee pain is not something you need to just put up with!
 So I will do my best to explain what it is, why it happens and what you can do to help…

 Why do my knees hurt?

-The most common type of knee pain in new mums is caused by a condition known as patellofemoral knee pain, which basically means ‘pain under the knee cap’.
+The most common type of knee pain in new mums is caused by a condition known as patello-femoral pain sydrome, which basically means ‘pain under the knee cap’.
 PFPS is felt mostly at the front of the knee – usually under or around the sides of the kneecap.
 In new mums, knee pain is usually caused by a combination of three main factors:

 The changes your body goes through during pregnancy

-- The hormone Relaxin causes your ligaments to soften and pelvis to widen to make room for the baby
+- The hormones released during pregnancy cause your ligaments to soften and pelvis to widen to make room for the baby

 - Your abdominals are stretched during pregnancy & gradually weaken